Why We Love It

 - Nonprofit event planners organize fundraising dinners, activities, and galas for nonprofit companies.

 Event planners can be employed by private companies in all industries, as well as nonprofit organizations.
 They also work for government, typically as part of tourism departments and convention centers.
 Some event planners—specifically wedding planners—are self-employed and take on clients on a freelance basis.

-Can I Become an Event Planner?
+How To Become an Event Planner

 Event Planner Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Event Planner salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Event Planner's can make an average annual salary of $51,200, or $25 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $34,510 or $17 per hour, perhaps when just starting out or based on the state you live in.

 Programs and Degrees

 Here are the most common degrees for becoming an Event Planner. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

 - 1.5% Doctorate